-- If you want to run a predefined set of tests, select Default. - If you want to run tests on all of the devices, select All. - If you want to run a test on one device or just a few devices, select None. - a.
-Select the device(s) you want tested by clicking the device name or check box (see Figure 3-6).
+- To run a predefined set of tests, select Default. - To run tests on all of the devices, select All. - To run a test on one device or just a few devices, select None.
+Select the device(s) you want tested by clicking the device name or checkbox (see FIGURE 3-6).

-2. Select the testing mode.
+2. Select the testing mode:

-- Connection Test-A quick check that each device is connected properly and ready to use - Functional Test-A more thorough functional check of the device in a nondestructive operation - 3.
-Start the test by clicking the Start button or select Start Testing from the Commands menu.
+- Connection Test is a quick check that each device is connected properly and ready to use - Functional Test is a more thorough functional check of the device in a nondestructive operation

+3. Start the test by clicking the Start button or select Start Testing from the Commands menu.

-As the tests are run on each device, an asterisk (\) appears next to the device in the System Map.
+As the tests are run on each device, an asterisk () appears next to the device in the System Map.
 The device name turns green if the tests pass; or red if the tests fail.

-4. If you want to stop all testing and return SunVTS to an idle state, stop the test by clicking the Stop button or select Stop Testing from the Commands menu.
+4. To stop all testing and return SunVTS to an idle state, stop the test by clicking the Stop button or select Stop Testing from the Commands menu.